momentum-laboratory/molecular-mrf/README.md

 `human_example` is an example of neural-network quantification inference on clinical human data.
 It includes `drone.ipynb` along with the corresponding .py file.

 `metrics_example` demonstrates the use of the Monte Carlo and the Cramer Rao Bound for assessing the encoding capability of MRF acquisition schedules.
-It includes `monte_carlo.ipynb` and `crlb.ipynb`
+It includes `monte_carlo.ipynb` and `crlb.ipynb`.